What is digital PR?

 Now that you know the difference between digital and traditional PR, let’s examine even more benefits that come from digital public relations.

-What are the Benefits of Digital PR?
+What are the Benefits of a Digital PR Campaign?

 There are many ways digital PR can benefit your business.

-One of the most important things to do is set goals for your digital PR campaign so you can analyze its metrics later on.
+One of the most important things to do is set goals for your digital PR campaign so you can analyze its key metrics later on.
 By tracking your own KPIs, you have the ability to determine what channels or types of content make the most impact.

 Let’s break down some of the main benefits of digital PR for your business: